 How long should it take to fall asleep?

 It should take about 10 to 20 minutes to get to sleep.
 If it takes less than 10 minutes to fall asleep, you may not be getting enough sleep each night.
-If it takes longer than 20 minutes to fall asleep, you may have a sleep disorder, like insomnia.
-If you struggle to sleep despite following healthy sleep hygiene, you should speak with a healthcare professional for treatment.
+If it consistently takes longer than 20 minutes to fall asleep, you may have a sleep disorder, like insomnia.
+If you struggle to sleep despite following healthy sleep hygiene, you should speak with a healthcare professional for support.

 What can help me fall asleep?

 The best way to fall asleep is to establish a bedtime routine, including going to bed and waking up at a specific time and turning off electronic devices an hour before bed.
 Plus, creating a restful sleep environment in the bedroom improves sleep quality.
 A dark, cool room is ideal for the best sleep.

 Does lying down with your eyes closed count as sleep?

 Resting your eyes doesn’t count as sleep, but lying with your eyes closed helps the body and mind relax, and could help you get to sleep later that night.
 When you rest your eyes, you’re subconsciously telling your brain to take a break—muscles start to relax and breathing deepens.
 Resting your eyes can improve your mood and help you gain control over your emotions.

 Should I stay in bed if I can’t sleep?